Nanyi-Jiang/Nanyi-Jiang/README.md

 ### Hi there 👋

-🎓 I'm currently a Sophomore majoring in Computer Science at Purdue University.
+🎓 I'm currently a Junior majoring in Computer Science at Purdue University West Lafayette.
 <!--
 **Nanyi-Jiang/Nanyi-Jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.